Emotional Manipulation: 10 Signs, Effects, And How To Deal

 A partner who guilt trips you and makes you second-guess yourself can destroy your mental health.

 Are you in a situation where your relationship is going according to your partner, and every decision is made only by them without you included?
 These are the signs of emotional manipulation.
 In situations like these, you might feel guilt-tripped for getting your partner things done.
 This clearly shows that you are in a relationship with an emotional manipulator.

-Emotional manipulation, also known as psychological manipulation, is a kind of emotional abuse that uses indirect, deceitful, or underhanded techniques to affect and socially influence the behavior or perception of others.
-Such tactics are exploitative and deceptive since they advance the manipulator’s goals at the expense of others.
+Emotional manipulation is also called psychological manipulation.
+This emotional ill-treat uses dishonest, indirect, or covert approaches to socially dominate the behavior or ideology of others.
+Such gambits are ruthless and misleading because they advance the manipulator’s intention at the cost of others.